curzada/mrnstrading/README.md

-# mrnstrading
+# Rhansted.com
 Great repository names are short and memorable.
 Need inspiration?
-How about   ?
+How about literate-palm-tree?